microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/02-UnitTesting.md

         - **Hint:** Add workspace details in `config.json`.
 You can download it from portal too.
         - **Hint:** Alternatively, add workspace details through Azure DevOps pipeline variables.

-2. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into `Data` folder.
+2. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into `Data_and_Code/Data/` folder.
 Do a preview of file count in the data folder.
 Additionally, you could also pick a csv file visualize the data.
     - **Hint:** It is encouraged to leverage the Python Script task using the pipeline task manager in Azure DevOps

 ## Success criteria

-1. Count the number of CSV files extracted into /Data folder using a Python script in Azure DevOps pipeline.
+1. Count the number of CSV files extracted into `Data_and_Code/Data/` folder using a Python script in Azure DevOps pipeline.
 (This can be the same script used in Challenge#1)

-2. Visualizing and exploring the data (using a python visualization library like matplotlib or seaborn or dash)
+2. Visualizing and exploring the data (using a python visualization library like `matplotlib` or `seaborn` or `plotly`)

 ## Learning resources